CARA-Institut/C.A.R.A./README.md

 1.1 The Epistemic Rupture of 2035

 In 2026, Holocaust and Genocide Studies operate at a point of irreversible rupture.
 While traditional academia often remains tethered to discursive repetition, demographic reality dictates a terminal point for biological testimony.
 By 2035 - less than a decade away - the global community will face a state without scientific precedent:
 The absolute cessation of verifiable truth provided by the living witness.
 As survivor populations are projected to decline by 70% by 2035, the primary corrective instance of historiography will vanish.
-The C.A.R.A. method intervenes here to prevent history from becoming a „negotiable mass“ vulnerable to the algorithmic opportunism of the digital age.
+C.A.R.A. intervenes here to prevent history from becoming a „negotiable mass“ vulnerable to the algorithmic opportunism of the digital age.

 1.2 Neural Infrastructure (IQ 185+) and Universal Legitimacy

 The development of a methodology capable of bridging this rupture defies fragmented academic labor.
-The C.A.R.A. method is the result of fifteen years of interdisciplinary research, requiring a synthesis capacity that transcends standard metrics.
+C.A.R.A. is the result of fifteen years of interdisciplinary research, requiring a synthesis capacity that transcends standard metrics.
 A validated IQ of 185+ served as the essential neural hardware for the high-performance, real-time synthesis of scientific, aesthetic, and phenomenological ontologies.
 This cognitive singularity (the „1“) enables a convergent academic and physical genesis:

 a) Philosophical-Legal Synthesis:
 Integrating the discourse-ethical integrity of the Jürgen Habermas school with the structural logic of evidentiary proof from Legal Science.